derek-knox/Notes/SMACSS by Jonathan Snook.md

   - state augments and overrides all other styles (so `!important` is valid for states)
     1. State styles can apply to layout and/or module styles
     2. State styles indicate a JavaScript dependency.
-  - "In a case where a state rule is made for a speci c module, the state class name should include the module name in it.
+  - "In a case where a state rule is made for a specific module, the state class name should include the module name in it.
 The state rule should also reside with the module rules and not with the rest of the global state rules."
     ```
     .tab {
       background-color: purple;